 RFE/RL’s Uzbek Service: Radio Ozodlik

-Radio Ozodlik relies on innovation and a wide network of local sources and platforms to uncover news and engage with audiences in one of the world’s most closed societies.
+Radio Ozodlik relies on innovation and a wide network of local sources and platforms to uncover news and engage with audiences in one of the world’s most restrictive societies.

-- Since 2014, Radio Ozodlik has worked with the Sarajevo-based Organized Crime and Corruption Reporting Project to investigate cases of corruption and money laundering involving high-ranking Uzbek officials.
+- Ozodlik investigations have led to the dismissals of several top officials, including the country’s vice premier and the Tashkent chief of police, together with changes in state policy.
+Since 2014, Ozodlik has worked with the Sarajevo-based Organized Crime and Corruption Reporting Project to investigate cases of corruption and money-laundering involving high-ranking officials.

-- The Uzbek Service was awarded the 2017 David Burke awards for journalistic excellence.
+- The Uzbek Service was awarded the 2017 David Burke award for journalistic excellence.